PowerMAN Frequently Asked Questions (FAQ)

 - Power Management event log reports "The computer is being prevented from entering the idle state by an unknown program"

-- The historic report for a computer include significant periods marked ‘forced awake’ – indicated with the exclamation mark (!) symbol character
+- The historic reports for a computer include significant periods marked "forced awake" – indicated with the exclamation mark (!) symbol character

 The PowerMAN Policy Enforcement feature allows you to configure a further